ranghetti/sen2r/README.md

 This will install the R package, containing all the functions necessary to preprocess data.

-To download Sentinel-2 images the package makes use of a set of Python functions ([s2download](https://github.com/ranghetti/s2download)), which works only over Linux systems.
-Download will be possible over Windows in a future release.
+To download Sentinel-2 images the package makes use of a set of Python functions ([s2download](https://github.com/ranghetti/s2download)).
 These scripts are imported the first time hey are used (alternatively, launch the function [`s2_download()`](reference/install_s2download.md) included in the package).

 Atmospheric correction is performed using [sen2cor](http://step.esa.int/main/third-party-plugins-2/sen2cor): the package will automatically download and install it at first use, or by running function [`install_sen2cor()`](reference/install_sen2cor.md).
 Please notice that the use of sen2cor algorythm was not yet possible under MAC.